AI Share of Code Was a Useful Number. It Isn't Anymore.

 Testing is a good example.
 Agents have gotten genuinely good at it — they'll write the tests, run them, and catch a lot on their own.
 But not always all the way.
 In a B2B SaaS product, the configurable parts are messy — feature flags, permission levels, settings that every customer wires up differently, sometimes in combinations that live only inside a single account.
 An agent can't check what it can't reach, so the last slice of testing still lands on a person.

 A small example: we recently had a security-flagged issue in our frontend repo — a dangerouslySetInnerHTML that didn't need to be there, left over from making some text render as bold.
-The agent removed it cleanly, but broke our internationalization.
+The agent removed it cleanly, but broke i18n.
 When the agent was asked to match how we handle this elsewhere, it did a genuinely good job.
 Then it came to testing.
 The code lived in a widget that only renders if a dashboard is configured to include it.
 The agent couldn't trace which configurations would surface it, and couldn't click through to confirm the fix.
 So the last mile fell to a human — configuring a dashboard to surface the widget, then verifying the fix held.

 And testing is only one example.
 Research, planning, review — the parts that were hard to begin with — now have AI in the loop too.
 But that hasn't made them cheaper.
-The human time to steer and check each step has gone up, especially when you want a satisfactory result and not to get sucked into iteration cycles.
+The human time to steer and verify each step has gone up, especially when you want a satisfactory result and not to get sucked into iteration cycles.
 AI share of code captures none of it.
 It tracks the one part of the job that shrank and stays silent on the parts that didn't.

-What I'm Watching Instead
+What I'm Tracking Instead

-Reach: one of the clearest things AI changes is how far an engineer can move outside familiar ground — into a repository they've never opened, a part of the system they don't own.
+Exploration: one of the clearest things AI changes is how far an engineer can move outside familiar ground — into a repository they've never opened, a part of the system they don't own.
 Measure that directly: are engineers contributing to codebases that are new to them?
 Of course, this takes some cultural change too — engineers have to feel safe experimenting and stepping into code they don't know.

 Autonomous agent completion: watch how much agents can take off people's plates end to end — the low-hanging fruit, and maybe some harder problems too, resolved without someone driving.
 That share is worth tracking in its own right.

 Apparatus quality: Dex Horthy calls it apparatus engineering7 — the discipline of building and wielding the skills, rules, and hooks that shape how a coding agent behaves.
 How well a team is doing that work is a signal in its own right.
 The catch is that once "number of skills" becomes the target, people start adding skills just to grow the count, and a bloated apparatus makes the agent worse, not better.
-So watch that it's growing and that it's actually helping, not just that it exists.
+So watch that it's growing thoughtfully and that it's actually helping, not just that it exists.

 Footnotes